Why Should I Humble Myself?

 BE THE BEST!
 DON’T BE AT THE BOTTOM!

-In sports, you wanna be cheered for at the games and included as an important part of the team.
+In sports, you want to be cheered for at the games and included as an important part of the team.
 So you begin to practice your heart out, so that you can be good in the games; so that you can…be the best.

 We are driven to be the best!
 Not be lowly, not be humble, but elite.